menu

 Demographics

-In terms of college education, Logan is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Logan have a bachelor's degree or advanced degree.
+The education level of Logan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.54% of adults 25 and older in Logan have a college degree.

 The per capita income in Logan in 2022 was $24,569, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,276 for a family of four.
 However, Logan contains both very wealthy and poor people as well.
 Logan also has one of the higher rates of people living in poverty in the nation, with 36.49% of its population below the federal poverty line.